sophiechhoeu/portfolio/README.md

 7. Flexibility and efficiency of use - The levels on the site is only 4, so they don't need to get through multiple layers to find the info.
 The information is all accessible via one click through a button.

 8. Aesthetic and minimalist design - There isn't any clutter on the site, and is very minimalistic.
 The core information is accessible via the nav bar by the first page visit and site map and if the user is interested in finding more the links are provided for them via a click.
-The content is spread out throughout the page achieved through small and large font making the aesthetic streamlined.
+The content is spread throughout the page achieved through small and large font making the aesthetic streamlined.

 9. Help users recognize, diagnose, and recover from errors - I have uploaded a robot.txt file as part of the portfolio to aid in error handling through web robots.

-10. Help and documentation - Help I've created through the sitemap available at the bottom of the site if the user is unaware of where they are on the site and documentation of the entire process can be found on github in a easy to read format.
+10. Help and documentation - I've created through the sitemap available at the bottom of the site if the user is unaware of where they are on the site and I've also provided links in this documentation if users were interested in finding the sources I've used for my own code.

 ### Any wireframes